MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-prerequisites.md

 #### What does this mean when I run the Shifts connector wizard?

-When the IT admin sets up a connection instance in the [wizard](shifts-connector-wizard-ukg.md), they map each store location to the relevant team.
+When the IT admin sets up a connection instance in the [wizard](shifts-connector-wizard-ukg.md), they map each store location to the relevant team, as shown in the following table.

 |Store location  |Team name |
 |---------|---------|